Why Are So Many Quilt Blocks Called "Someone's Choice"? (+ How to Make Squire Smith's Choice)

 Why Are There So Many “Choice” Quilt Blocks?

-What Is Squire Smith's Choice?
+What Is the Squire Smith’s Choice Quilt Block?

 How to Make Squire Smith's Choice — Step by Step